mostro20/runcorn_wrapper/README.md

  * `component-guide.html`, which contains a individual reusable components.

 All three will reference the assets as a theme, but you can overrides this with what you develop from the Bootstrap SCSS folder.

+## as inspired templates

+The following pages have been developed to show some ways of using components to return AS pages:
+ * `result-sample`, returning results and listing those on a page